-As at September 2004 the total population of Malta stood at approximately 400,000.
+As at March 2006 the total population of Malta stood at approximately 403,000.
 According to the National Statistics Office (NSO) there are approximately 128,000 residential households.
 These figures indicate the small geographic size of Malta (ca. 315km2) and this is reflected in the relatively small-scale electronic communications services/networks available.
-Nonetheless, the electronic communications sector has in the past decade experienced an impressive growth both in terms of the number of operators and the variety of services offered.
+Nonetheless, the electronic communications sector has, in the past decade, experienced an impressive growth, both in terms of the number of operators and the variety of services offered.
 A perceptible amelioration in the quality of delivery of such services has also been recorded.

 There are currently two mobile operators in the Maltese mobile market.
-These are Vodafone Malta Limited and Moblsle Communications Ltd. The latter operates under the trade name go Mobile.
+These are Vodafone Malta Limited4 and MobIsle Communications Ltd. The latter operates under the trade name go mobile5.

-&lt;sup>3 Hereafter referred to as Vodafone
+4 Hereafter referred to as Vodafone